Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 Sure.
 The transformation that we have undergone as a company has required a lot of technical talent from systems engineers to developers, to people who are user experience, designers of the user and customer experience, data scientists.
 It is not easy to recruit people from those backgrounds into a bank.
 It's impossible almost to recruit those people into a factoring company.
 You can recruit some of those people into a payments network.
 But the fact of the matter is we need that talent throughout our enterprise.
-And so TriumphX is an effort to engage with people with skill sets that I just mentioned and to give them a career path inside of our organization that doesn't just pigeonhole them to doing one thing, but allows them to work on some really exciting products and be on the bleeding edge of technology as it relates to the transportation space.
+And so TriumphX is an effort to engage with people with skill sets that I just mentioned and to give them a career path inside of our organization that doesn't just pigeonhole them to doing one thing but allows them to work on some really exciting products and be on the bleeding edge of technology as it relates to the transportation space.
 That's why TriumphX was created.
 That's the people we're going after who will sit within that part of the organization and they will serve the entire organization.

 Joe Yanchunis